Labyricorn/prompt-laboratory-kiroween/README.md

 2. **Refine to System Prompt**
    - Click "Refine" button (shows loading indicator)
    - AI generates detailed prompt in Monaco Editor
+   - Objective is automatically saved with the prompt
    ```
    You are an expert code reviewer with 10+ years of experience...
    [AI generates detailed prompt with syntax highlighting]